-Here are some very good reasons why the rider on the White Horse of Revelation 6, does not match up to being a description of the Antichrist, as quite a number of well-known teachers claim………..The first thing that MUST be taken into account is the lead up to the opening of the Seven Seals to put everything into its PROPER CONTEXT.
-I strongly recommend that you check out this link before you read on.
-John is in heaven but where is Jesus?
+I would like to show you some good reasons why the rider on the White Horse of Revelation 6, does not match up to being a description of the Antichrist, as quite a number of well-known teachers claim.
+Below is some important background information (in italics) for you to consider in the lead up to the opening of the first seal of the White Horse.
+If you wish to skip the background information please scroll down past the section in italics.

 Teachers often say that the White Horse comes in ‘peace’ (and with diplomacy) ; but they do not present any concrete Scriptural backup for their interpretation of ‘peace’ and I can’t find a suitable Scripture reference myself which would suggest that the symbols associated with this horse, such as, “White, Bow, Crown” would represent peace.
 Even the dove (which is associated with ‘peace’) is not mentioned in the entire Bible as a ‘White’ Dove’?

-Some other reasoning used is the fact that the Rider does not carry any arrows for his Bow.
-This particular Bow that the rider carries as mentioned above is not the bow of a warrior so it would be impossible for the rider to shoot any physical arrows with this bow.
+Some other reasoning used for the White Horse being interpreted as the Antichrist is the fact that the Rider does not carry any arrows for his bow.
+This particular bow that the rider carries as mentioned above is not the bow of a warrior so it would be impossible for the rider to shoot any physical arrows with this bow.

-Still other teachers line up Matthew Chapter 24 with Revelation 6 and state outright that this White Horse is the Anti-christ who comes to deceive people.
+Still others line up Matthew Chapter 24 with Revelation 6 and state outright that this White Horse is the Antichrist who comes to deceive people.
 I have trouble seeing ‘any symbol’ connected with this horse that would represent deception in any way?
-I believe that the Red Horse describes the actions of the Anti-christ more precisely in that it presents a picture of the rising up against, and the persecution of the saints.
+I believe that the Red Horse describes the actions of the Antichrist more precisely in that it presents a picture of the rising up against, and the persecution of the saints.

 The Stéphanos Crown (which is a victory crown or garland) that the rider is given is predominantly worn by Christ and the Saints!
 Here are a few examples for you.